daq-tools/ttnlogger/README.rst

 Synopsis
 ********
 The ``ttnlogger`` program can be invoked in two ways.
-Either it obtains the TTN credentials as two positional arguments on the command line or it obtains the two parameters from respective environment variables.
+Either it obtains the TTN credentials as well as InfluxDB database and measurement as four command-line options or it obtains the parameters from respective environment variables.

-The InfluxDB agent database as well as the measurement are being derived from the TTN ``dev_id``.
-In case of using it within the Hiveeyes.org environment please follow this ``dev_id`` scheme:
+With the ``-s`` option the InfluxDB agent database as well as the measurement are being derived from the TTN ``dev_id`` while ``-d`` and ``-m`` are being ignored.
+In case of using it within the Hiveeyes.org environment please follow this scheme for the ``dev_id``:

 ``hiveeyes-USER-LOCATION-NAMEOFHIVE``